 Doesn't seem familiar?
 Jump to the "Original" help about accessing tests.

 You can also find tests on the Course Content page.
-Your instructor may also organize tests in folders.
+Your instructor may also organize tests in folders and learning modules.
 Surveys aren't supported in the Ultra Course View at this time.

 After you select a test, the Details & Information panel appears.
-You can see the due date, number of attempts allowed, the time limit if imposed, and possibly goals and a rubric for grading.
-You can also see if the due date has passed and if any submissions are or will be late.
+View the due date, number of attempts allowed, the time limit if imposed, and possibly goals and a rubric for grading.
+Check if the due date has passed and if any submissions are or will be late.